 Time plan for the former Hollingbury Library site project

-We expect to complete the project by early 2026.
+We expect to complete the project by September 2026.

 Engagement and consultation on the former Holllingbury Library site project

-in August 2023 we consulted residents on the proposals to develop the site and the designs of the new homes.
-We took feedback into consideration for the final designs.
+in August 2023, we consulted residents on the proposals to develop the site and the designs of the new homes.
+We considered feedback for the final designs.

 Latest news on the former Holllingbury Library site project

-Find out the lastest new on the proposal to provide more council homes.
+Find out the latest news on the proposal to provide more council homes.